Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

 Topological defects corresponding to $G^{(p)}$ write:

-where $\Pi_{M}^{(d-p-1)}$ is the form Poincaré dual to $M_{(d-p-1)}$.
-Hence, inserting a topological defect implementing $G^{(p)}$ corresponds to turning on a background gauge field.
-This gives a way to define gauging intrinsically, in a way that works also for symmetries without conserved currents: summing over all possible networks of symmetry defects in spacetime.
+where $\Pi_{\mathcal{M}}^{(d-p-1)}$ is the differential form Poincaré dual to $\mathcal{M}_{(d-p-1)}$.
+This shows that inserting a topological defect implementing $G^{(p)}$ corresponds to turning on a background gauge field.
+Therefore, the gauging procedure can be equivalently described as summing over all possible networks of symmetry defects in spacetime.

 \begin{definition} There exist obstructions to gauging: \emph{'t~Hooft anomalies} .
-A generalized symmetry with conserved current $j^{(p+1)}$ has an 't~Hooft anomaly if $d\star j^{(p+1)}$ depends on the background fields.
-This does not go against the very nature of the global symmetry since background fields are non-dynamical, however it might induce some background-dependent phases which makes it impossible to gauge the symmetry. 't~Hooft anomalies can exist for symmetries without conserved currents, and even between two distinct global symmetries, in which case one speaks of \emph{mixed 't~Hooft anomaly} : one can gauge either one of the symmetries, but not both. \end{definition}
+A generalized symmetry with conserved current $j^{(p+1)}$ has an 't~Hooft anomaly if $d\star j^{(p+1)}$ depends on background fields in an essential way.
+Since the latter are non-dynamical, 't~Hooft anomalies are features of global symmetries. 't~Hooft anomalies also exist for discrete symmetries, and can involve two or more distinct global symmetries, in which case one speaks of \emph{mixed 't~Hooft anomalies} . \end{definition}

-'t~Hooft anomalies lead to stringent constraints on the dynamics of quantum field theories because they are conserved under the renormalization group flow.
-A famous consequence is that a quantum field theory in which an ordinary global symmetry has a non-zero 't Hooft anomaly cannot have a mass gap (meaning that the difference between the energy of any state in the QFT and the energy of the vacuum is bounded from below by a strictly positive number), as it would be then impossible to match the anomaly in the low-energy effective theory. 't Hooft anomalies are intrinsic properties of quantum field theories, not to be confused with other types of anomalies such as \emph{chiral global or gauge anomalies} , which obstruct a classical symmetry of a (classical) Lagrangian density to be a genuine symmetry of the corresponding quantum theory.
-We will discuss anomalies in more detail in \Cref{Sec:anomalies}.
+'t~Hooft anomalies lead to stringent constraints on the dynamics of quantum field theories because they are conserved under the renormalization group flow: this result is known as the \emph{'t~Hooft anomaly matching condition} .
+A famous consequence is that a quantum field theory in which an ordinary global symmetry has a non-zero 't Hooft anomaly cannot have a mass gap (meaning that the difference between the energy of any state in the QFT and the energy of the vacuum is bounded from below by a strictly positive number), as it would be then impossible to match the anomaly in the low-energy effective theory. 't Hooft anomalies are intrinsic properties of quantum field theories, contrarily to other types of anomalies (such as \emph{chiral global or gauge anomalies} ) which are rather features of a specific description of a theory.
+We will return to a more detailed discussion of anomalies in \Cref{Sec:anomalies}.

-As generalized global symmetries are somewhat outside our primary scope, we stop our lightning review here and refer to the numerous lecture notes on the topic which have flourished in the last years, e.g. \cite{McGreevy:2022oyu,Cordova:2022ruw,Gomes:2023ahz,Schafer-Nameki:2023jdn,Brennan:2023mmt,Bhardwaj:2023kri,Luo:2023ive,Shao:2023gho}, and references therein.